Concrete Moisture Test Methods Revolutionized in Recent Years

 The CaCl test grew in popularity in the United States, while most other countries moved in a different direction.
 Great Britain, New Zealand, Finland, and Sweden all developed RH testing specifications.

 Research conducted in northern Europe during this time significantly advanced the science of moisture testing.
-Previous studies had already determined that it is important to measure moisture not just on the surface of the slab, but relative humidity levels deeper within the concrete.
+Previous studies had already determined that it is important to measure moisture, not just on the surface of the slab, but RH levels deeper within the concrete.